 Hearing with both ears

-From crossing the street with confidence to having conversations in noisy places, there are critical advantages to hearing with both ears.
+From crossing the street with confidence to having conversations in noisy places, there are important advantages to hearing with both ears.

 What you'll find on this page